casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 - (midi/ audio example)

 It was a modal melody, e.g. a melody following a single

+- Training statistics:  step change in several metric on context specific dataset as this is a lot less varied than the general dataset, thus easier with precision(?)

+- Cloud based training terminated, and was restarted.
+A memory overload issue led to loss of training data between (---).
+However, in the metric visualisations, this provides a good visualization of the step change occuring between training model 2.1. and 2.2.

 **2.2: Style specific dataset** - Combine for discussion on transfer learning and training. (!!).